-Unless otherwise stated, the information in this sub-section references: AEMC, National Gas Amendment (Portfolio Rights Trading) Rule 2014, Final Rule Determination, 27 November 2014.
+&lt;sup>682 Unless otherwise stated, the information in this sub-section references: AEMC, National Gas Amendment (Portfolio Rights Trading) Rule 2014, Final Rule Determination, 27 November 2014.

-We note that AMDQ only offer a limited hedge against congestion uplift and no hedge against surprise or common uplift.
+&lt;sup>683 We note that AMDQ only offer a limited hedge against congestion uplift and no hedge against surprise or common uplift.
 This is discussed further in section F.2.9.

-In practice, we understand this is limited.
+&lt;sup>684 In practice, we understand this is limited.

-(c) Withdrawal tie-breaking rights (also known as priority in scheduled withdrawals) - when there are equally priced controllable withdrawal bids, participants with AMDQ are scheduled first.
+- (b) Injection tie-breaking rights (also known as priority in scheduled injections) when there are equally priced injection bids, participants with AMDQ are scheduled first. - (c) Withdrawal tie-breaking rights (also known as priority in scheduled withdrawals) - when there are equally priced controllable withdrawal bids, participants with AMDQ are scheduled first.

 In 2014 the procedures pertaining to AMDQ were modified to incorporate a proposal by APA to enhance interoperability between the DTS market carriage system and adjacent contract carriage markets.
-Specifically, the procedures were modified so that AMDQ was only assigned to a system withdrawal point at an interconnected facility (eg at Culcairn) if a market participant was entitled to sufficient firm capacity on that interconnected facility to cover the quantity being assigned and any existing holdings (ie, that the market participant holds sufficient firm haulage contracts for the AMDQ allocation to occur).
-588
+Specifically, the procedures were modified so that AMDQ was only assigned to a system withdrawal point at an interconnected facility (eg at Culcairn) if a market participant was entitled to sufficient firm capacity on that interconnected facility to cover the quantity being assigned and any existing holdings (ie that the market participant holds sufficient firm haulage contracts for the AMDQ allocation to occur).